 - 6.6 In all cases, the Council will notify the ratepayer of decisions made. - 6.7 Where an application is successful, the ratepayer will be notified.
-Where relief is not granted, then the following information is provided; - An explanation of the decision within the context of the Council's statutory duty; and - An explanation of the appeal rights (see below). - 6.8 Discretionary relief is to be granted from the beginning of the financial year, where the decision is made within that financial year or where the decision is made up to six months after that financial year has ended or when liability begins whichever is the later.
-Where the relief is fully Government funded, relief will be granted as along as the ratepayer is eligible after 1 April 2023. - 6.9 A fresh application for discretionary relief may be necessary for each financial year or at such time-period as the Council determines.
+Where relief is not granted, then the following information is provided; - An explanation of the decision within the context of the Council's statutory duty; and - An explanation of the appeal rights (see below). - 6.8 Discretionary relief is to be granted from a date decided by the authority.
+There is a statutory limitation of 1st April 2024 in any event. - 6.9 A fresh application for discretionary relief may be necessary for each financial year or at such time-period as the Council determines.